Previous chapter | Index | Next chapter

-He was never made for the role, after all; he was weak of character even if he had not been born beta, and any way his older brother should have stayed alive much longer.
+He was never made for the role, after all; he was weak of character even if he had not been born zhongyong, and anyway his older brother should have stayed alive much longer.
 Nie Huaisang should never have worn the mantle of sect leader.
 It was a shame Nie Mingjue had not left behind a more worthy heir.

 Still, Wei Wuxian had never disliked Nie Huaisang.
 He still remembered the day the boy had watched him spar with Jiang Cheng in the Cloud Recesses and shyly offered to be his opponent for a turn.

 No one else back then had wanted to speak with him, let alone risk the shame of harming or touching him.
-No one except Nie Mingjue’s cowardly brother and Lan Wangji himself, who had never sought combat with Wei Wuxian, only suffered his insistence to disrupt peace and retaliated.
+No one except Nie Mingjue’s cowardly brother and Lan Wangji himself, who had never sought combat with Wei Wuxian of his own volition, only suffered his insistence to disrupt peace and retaliated.